Without that understanding you can muddle through basic Japanese, but as it becomes more complex, you quickly become lost in an incomprehensible fog.

 And of course when we use terms like “adjective” and “grammatical subject” we are attempting to impose a foreign grammar on Japanese, which makes it even more uncertain.

 However, whether we call it a “grammatical subject” or not, there is always something that is either “doing” or “being” something in every sentence from the most simple to the most complex (other than a few exceptions like exclamatory sentences) – and the rest of the sentence/clause is telling you what it is doing/being and all kinds of circumstances surrounding it (in Western grammar this is termed the predicate).

 Now some people may argue that the grammatical subject and the “doer” are not always the same.
-This is true in English (mainly in passive sentences) but it it is not true in Japanese, as I explain in Unlocking Japanese.
+This is true in English (mainly in passive sentences) but it it is not true in Japanese, where there is no true passive as I explain in detail here.
 I find it clearer to say “doer” (or manifester).
 Either way, the notion of “subjectless Japanese” is a very serious barrier to understanding the – very simple and logical – way that Japanese actually works.

 Also, with Japanese being much more “adjectival” in structure than European languages, very often a lot of the sentence is lining up to the left of (or above in the more usual vertical text) that “something” and modifying it.
 So identifying the “something” – the subject – is absolutely vital to understanding what is going on in the sentence.

 At my very basic learning level, my Japanese teacher has explained to me that the ga particle is about introducing another topic, whereas the wa particle is about differentiating a given topic from the rest.